-Businesses are relying more on computer systems, strengthening the link between cyber security and information security but there are key differences that need to be understood as part of best-in-class information risk management.
+Businesses are relying more on computer systems, strengthening the link between cybersecurity and information security but there are key differences that need to be understood as part of best-in-class information risk management.

-The job of an Info Sec professional is to understand and identify what confidential information is critical or could be the target of a physical or cyber attack.
+The job of an information security officer is to understand and identify what confidential information is critical or could be the target of a physical or cyber attack.

 It's becoming increasingly common for the majority of business data and sensitive information to be sitting on a cloud provider like an AWS S3 bucket, laptop or somewhere else on the Internet.

-Cyber security and information security are fundamental to information risk management.
+Cybersecurity and information security are fundamental to information risk management.

 Just as information security professionals lock a cabinet full of personal information, cyber security professionals need physical security measures to ensure adequate data protection.
 You can't physically lock a laptop, but you can have security systems in place (like a keycard to get into an office) to prevent unauthorized access in the first place.

-Regardless of how your information is store, your organization needs adequate security controls in place to prevent unauthorized access.
+Regardless of how your information is stored, your organization needs adequate security controls in place to prevent unauthorized access.
 If you don't, your organization is an easy target for cybercrime and physical security breaches.

 As we alluded to at the start of this post, not all data is as valuable as others just like the difference in value of physical goods.
-Cyber criminals would rather steal personal information than the event data of a web page.
+Cybercriminals would rather steal personal information than the event data of a web page.
 Different information systems have different value and it's important to understand what to prioritize in any security program.

-Measuring cyber security risk means understanding the threats, vulnerabilities and value of an electric information asset.
+Measuring cybersecurity risk means understanding the threats, vulnerabilities and value of an electric information asset.